 Day 8 is also free for you to explore Shanghai indepedently.
 Opt to visit the Yu Gardens, the lavish former home of a Chinese dignitary.
 Take in People's Square and perhaps head to the top of a skyscraper to enjoy panoramic views over the city with a drink.

 This morning, you could stroll through the former French Concession to learn about Shanghai’s international history, visit a secretive propaganda history museum, or take in the sights of the ultra-modern Shanghai financial district.
 For the daredevils, you can head up to the top of Jinmao Tower and brave the Skywalk!
 Or, go up just for the stunning panoramic views.

 In the evening, you’ll take in the city lights from the water with a cruise down the Huangpu River.
 The optional activities will finish at around 7pm, at which point you’ll say goodbye to your group.
 We can arrange post-tour accommodation for you.

 If you’re the kind of traveler that doesn’t mind time spent travelling independently on public transport and sharing a mixed dorm room with other travelers, then this trip will suit you just fine.
 There’s plenty of free time on this tour so it’s a great option if you like to explore a city at your own leisure.

 Prices & Dates

 Departure dates noted with a 'G' are guaranteed to operate.
 All other departure dates are guaranteed with a minimum of 4 persons.
-Prices shown are per person travelling based on mixed dormitory rooms.
-'Twin / Double' upgrade prices per person apply when there are 2 people travelling, sharing a room.
-The 'Single supplement' applies for single travellers and needs to be added to the 'Dormitory' price.
+Prices shown are per person travelling and the Dorm prices shown are based on mixed dormitory rooms.
+There is also a Twin / Double Room Upgrade and a Single Room upgrade for solo travellers.
+Twin / Double room upgrades are based on two people travelling together and are subject to availability.